feathersjs/docs/guides/basics/databases.md

 // Set up an error handler that gives us nicer errors app.use(express.errorHandler());

-// Initialize the messages service by creating
+// Initialize the messages service app.use('messages', memory({
-// a new instance of our class app.use('messages', memory({
   paginate: {
     default: 10,